Due to COVID-19, NCTD Operations are Suspended at This Time. Stay Safe & Well.

 Passing the CGC test is required prior to enrolling in the NCTD Therapy Dog Training Class because it is a basic test of obedience and temperament.
-It shows that you are ready for therapy dog training because you have proven you have a good foundation of obedience work and your dog has a good personality/temperament.
+It shows that you are ready for therapy dog training because you have proven you and your dog have a good foundation of obedience work and your dog has a good personality/temperament.

 Some obedience schools offer the CGC test as part of their classes or maybe even have a separate class for it.
-Ask your trainer if they offer it.
+Ask your trainer if they offer the course.
 (If they don’t, perhaps they can recommend another class or evaluator in your area.)
 If you believe your dog already has the skills to pass the 10-step test, you may only need to find a qualified CGC evaluator to perform the test.
 We suggest using the search provided on the AKC website to locate an AKC Approved CGC Evaluator or an AKC Club near you that offers classes and evaluations.